TilliFe/Infermo/README.md

 - **Linear**: This submodule represents a dense layer of neurons.
 - **Mlp**: Similar to the dense layer, but specifically tailored for use within a transformer block.
 - **Conv2d**: Executes a convolution operation with a specified tensor and adds a bias if necessary.
 - **TransformerBlock, Embed, Unembed, PosEmbed**: These are the fundamental building blocks of a Transformer model.
+(Currently under construction)
 - **DataLoader**: A utility for handling data.
 It reads, initializes, and loads data from a given .txt file.
 (TODO: dataset splitting, read from csv)